jxmot/reCAPTCHA/README.md

 ## Local Server

 My preference for a local HTTP server is MAMP(<https://www.mamp.info/en/>).
 There are alternatives, including a virtual machine.
 However MAMP is very easy to use and there's a *free* version.
 The free version also includes MySQL.
 However, if you're already running a MySQL server you will need to make modifications to the MAMP server configuration files.
 A guide can be found in my Toolbox, see <https://bitbucket.org/jxmot/toolbox/MAMP.md>.
+Another option is to disable *one* of your MySQL servers.

 # Components